 Tinnitus may present itself without any cause, but here are some precautions to keep in mind:

 - Avoid loud noises.
-Exposure to loud sounds (from gigs to industrial environments and machinery) can be a common cause of tinnitus.
-Hearing loss can be irreversible.
+Exposure to loud sounds (from music gigs to industrial environments and machinery) can be a common cause of tinnitus.
+Hearing loss can be irreversible

 Tinnitus treatment at Benenden Hospital